All students are required to attend all presentations in their respective classes and to provide feedback to each team.

 Usability Goals and Concerns Lists

 You should have two usability lists: usability goals and usability concerns.
 Usability goals are usability principles that you used to help guide your design.
-Usability concerns are potential usability problems that you hope you have designed for or uncertain if you have designed for it.
+Usability concerns are potential usability problems that you hope you have designed for but may be uncertain if you have designed for .
 If you use a bullet list, you should clearly describe each listed item in a few sentences succeeding the list.

 Instructional and Other Content Design Plan

-HU4268 members should create a document outlining the design for the instructional and other content for the app.
-If the help is integrated in the app, begin considering how it will be integrated and demonstrate the integration in the paper prototype.
+HU4628 members will conduct a heuristic evaluation with the specific goal of identifying the need for instructional content (e.g. online help), overview material, and other content needed for the usability of the app.
+Highlights of this study should be included in the walkthrough.
+If the instructional and other content is to be integrated in the app, begin considering how it will be integrated and demonstrate the integration in the paper prototype.
 Post the Instructional and other Content Design documents on your website, clearly indicating the authors of the design document.

 HU4628 & CS4760 Collaboration

 Before the cognitive walk through, your group should meet frequently to collaborate on the app design and prepare for the cognitive walkthrough.
-The design and implementation of the paper prototype should be team effort.
-Although the use scenarios and their presentation during the cognitive walkthrough can be different in the two presentations, all team members can participate in their design.
+The design and implementation of the paper prototype should be a team effort.
+All team members should participate in the planning and design of the walkthrough; the team may select a smaller number of members to present.

 Meeting with Graduate Students